Everything Microsoft announced at Build 2019

 At the Build event itself, Microsoft revealed that it’s developing a toolkit for AI and robotics, and the platform’s first component will involve creating a program for building intelligent agents that can autonomously run physical systems.

-During the main keynote, headed up by CEO Satya Nadella, Microsoft also revealed a slew of updates for Microsoft 365, its cloud-based lineup of productivity software, which includes Office.
+During the main keynote, headed up by CEO Satya Nadella, Microsoft also revealed a slew of updates for Microsoft 365, its cloud-based lineup of productivity software that includes Office.
 One of the standout facets was a new feature the company calls Ideas in Word, an AI-powered grammar and style checker in Word that uses natural language processing (NLP) and machine learning to suggest improvements to human-written documents.

 Notable news on the AI front included ML.NET 1.0 — an open source, cross-platform framework that makes machine learning more accessible for .NET developers and which hit general availability, after debuting in preview at the Build conference last year.